MS Roald Amundsen accidents and incidents

 The shipowner Hurtigruten commented that the Coronavirus testing was routine (crew-only) and that all the ship's remaining staff-crew (158) are currently quarantined onboard and will be tested.
 Hurtigruten added that all passengers on the last voyages - departures July 17 (209 pax) and July 24 (177 pax) were contacted by the company and informed (via SMS) about the incident.
 The next scheduled departure was cancelled (July 31, 7-day roundtrip from Tromso to Longyearbyen, Spitsbergen Island / planned arrival on August 4).

 On August 3, Hurtigruten temporarily suspended all expedition cruises (on the ships Roald Amundsen, Fridtjof Nansen and Spitsbergen) until further notice.
 The decision didn't impact Hurtigruten’s Norwegian coastal ferry operations.
+On Aug 7, the NIPH (Norwegian Institute of Public Health) reported that the number of infected grew to 62 (41 crew + 21 passengers).
+All infected passengers were Norwegian residents.
+On August 20, the total number of confirmed COVID-19 cases grew to 71 (29 passengers plus 42 crew).

 Note: Hurtigruten became the world's first ocean cruise company to resume passenger shipping operations (on June 16) when the ship Otto Sverdrup (Finnmarken) departed from Bergen to Kirkenes.
 Roald Amundsen resumed voyages on July 17 with 7-day roundtrips to Svalbard from Tromso.